 Choosing the school that best suits your child's unique characteristics and interests can be one of the biggest challenges parents face.
 Our admissions process helps you and your child understand our culture, academic programs and community.
-We also get to know your child and determine if we believe he/she will thrive here.
+We also get to know your child, and determine if we believe he/she will thrive at High Meadow School.

 Any time of year, you can contact us to schedule a time